-I am so pleased with how the fruity fusion turned out that I had to share the very easy and very delicious lemon strawberry Bundt cake recipe.
+This is a straightforward and very delicious lemon strawberry Bundt cake recipe.
 The zesty lemon and sweet berries are a match made in dessert heaven.
-I hope it makes your mouth pucker with joy and lets you take a walk on the wild side.
+I hope this lovely cake makes your mouth pucker with joy!

 Jump to:

 Step 1: To start making the Bundt cake with strawberries, set your oven to preheat and then really, really grease the pan.
 I take my time, using my fingers to get every nook and cranny, and if need be, I go in again with a brush.
 Never rush greasing.
-It’s the most important step of the Bundt cake recipe.
+Itโs the most important step of the Bundt cake recipe.

-Step 2: Since it’s an eggless Bundt cake, make the buttermilk by mixing 3/4th cup of milk with a tablespoon of vinegar.
+Step 2: Since itโs an eggless Bundt cake, make the buttermilk by mixing 3/4th cup of milk with a tablespoon of vinegar.
 Set it aside.

 Step 3: Meanwhile, sift together all-purpose flour with baking powder and baking soda.